jhsu802701/tutorial-rails-omniauth/03-login.md

 git checkout master
 git pull
 ```
 * Enter the command "sh heroku.sh".
 In your production site, you won't be able to login from Facebook or Google just yet.
-(You will take care of this in the next chapter.)
+You have not yet entered the proper credentials in Heroku.
+* In your browser, log into Heroku.
+Go to your app, go to the settings tab, and click on "Reveal Config Vars".
+Add the environment variables listed in your .env file, and give them the appropriate values.
+* You now should be able to log into your site with Facebook or OmniAuth in Heroku.